 Year 7 pupils begin by investigating ‘What is Religion?’ before going on to investigate The Person of Jesus and Christianity in the Modern World.
 Pupils also look at the religion of Sikhism and end with a study of the life of The Buddha

-Year 8 pupils begin with an investigating of the religions of Islam and Buddhism before taking a more thematic approach to their studies looking at The Environment and The Concept of God.
+Year 8 pupils begin with an investigating of the religions of Sikhism and Buddhism before taking a more thematic approach to their studies looking at The Environment and The Concept of God.
 The latter aims to introduce pupils to the skills and reasoning of philosophy.

 Learning in the department exhibits a wide range of valuable, desirable and sought-after personal skills and attributes preparing pupils to be lifelong learners..
 Through studying Religious Education pupils are able to demonstrate their ability in the skills of investigation, interpretation, reflection, evaluation, empathy, analysis, synthesis, expression, application of knowledge and discernment.